CMPUT301F24yapper/YapperApp/README.md

 We were having trouble with Javadocs generation to Github even with correct usage of Javadocs, so for now we have it saved in Google Drive (Link: https://drive.google.com/drive/u/0/folders/1H-nh6iOYAUdf_WoMnQzXoz6IrXrxDXa2)

 ## 4. Test Cases:
-Our app currently does not include unit tests because:

-• Most methods do not have return variables, making them unsuitable for unit testing.
-• Many methods are tightly integrated with Firestore, which requires interaction with a live database.
+Our app currently does not include unit tests because: most methods do not have return variables, making them unsuitable for unit testing, & many methods are tightly integrated with Firestore, which requires interaction with a live database.
 The Unit Tests, however, are integrated with Github Actions.
 We will write more for our PP4 submission.
 In terms of UI Tests, it can be run locally.

 ## 5. Object-Oriented Design: